simeononsecurity/simeononsecurity.ch/content/articles/how-to-build-and-manage-an-effective-cybersecurity-awareness-training-program/index.en.md

 ## Step 3: Develop the Training Content

 The third step is to **develop the training content**.
 This involves creating the materials that will be used to deliver the training, such as videos, presentations, and quizzes.
-It is essential to ensure that the training materials are clear, concise, and engaging.
+You need to ensure that the training materials are clear, concise, and engaging.

 ______